ABOUT THE PROGRAMME

-The Code for Human Rights Project empowers youth innovators to use technology to document lived realities, amplify community voices and design people centered digital solutions.
-By combining human rights advocacy with innovation, the Project aims to foster security approaches that are both inclusive and effective.
+Counterterrorism efforts are essential for public safety — yet their implementation can inadvertently restrict the civic freedoms and rights of vulnerable communities.
+The Code for Human Rights Project empowers youth innovators to use technology to document lived realities, amplify community voices, and design people-centred digital solutions.
+Teams combine human rights advocacy with civic innovation to foster security approaches that are both inclusive and effective.

-| Mentor Onboarding | A virtual meeting with the mentors was held to familiarize them with the project’s objectives, discussion themes, program and implementing team. | 1 |
+A virtual meeting with the mentors was held to familiarize them with the project’s objectives, discussion themes, program and implementing team.

-| Launch and Briefing | Participants and mentors are introduced to one another and officially welcomed into the program.
+Participants and mentors are introduced to one another and officially welcomed into the program.
 Participants are briefed on the project’s themes, timeline, expectations and program.
-Participants are then grouped into five teams of four members each in which they will develop digital solutions. | 1 |
+Participants are then grouped into five teams of four members each in which they will develop digital solutions.

-| Hackathon Days | Participants attend weekly virtual learning sessions every Monday from 7:00 PM to 8:00 PM EAT which will focus on digital solution development, human rights themes and innovation process.
-From week four onwards, teams begin developing their solutions with future sessions dedicated to mentorship, refinement and feedback. | 2 – 7 |
+Participants attend weekly virtual learning sessions every Monday from 7:00 PM to 8:00 PM EAT which will focus on digital solution development, human rights themes and innovation process.
+From week four onwards, teams begin developing their solutions with future sessions dedicated to mentorship, refinement and feedback.

-| Demodays and Awards | Teams present their completed digital innovations to the Nuru Trust Network team mentors, partners and relevant stakeholders.
-Three winning solutions are selected to receive continued mentorship and support for further development. | 8 |
+Teams present their completed digital innovations to the Nuru Trust Network team mentors, partners and relevant stakeholders.
+Three winning solutions are selected to receive continued mentorship and support for further development.

 Participants will work in 5 teams of 4 members each to design practical civic tech solutions that are built to respond to Human Rights challenges in counter terrorism contexts.
 Across the Hackathon the teams will be tasked with research, prototype development then pitching tools that promote accountability, civic participation and community protection.